async-profiler/async-profiler/README.md

 ## Basic Usage

-As of Linux 4.6, capturing kernel call stacks using `perf_events` from a non- root process requires setting two runtime variables.
+As of Linux 4.6, capturing kernel call stacks using `perf_events` from a non-root process requires setting two runtime variables.
 You can set them using sysctl or as follows:

 ```
-# echo 1 > /proc/sys/kernel/perf_event_paranoid
+# sysctl kernel.perf_event_paranoid=1
-# echo 0 > /proc/sys/kernel/kptr_restrict
+# sysctl kernel.kptr_restrict=0
 ```

 To run the agent and pass commands to it, the helper script `profiler.sh`